YouTube Go widens to 14 countries

-YouTube's data-light app YouTube Go has widened to 14 nations from its starting point in India, and Google's massive video service aims to expand it to more than 130 countries, the company said in a blog post Thursday.
+YouTube's data-light app YouTube Go is expanding to more than 130 countries, the company said in a blog post Thursday.

-Launched in India in September, the YouTube Go app was designed to work with little to no connectivity, use less data and make recommendations more tailored to where you live.
+Launched in India last year, the YouTube Go app was designed to work with little to no connectivity, use less data and make recommendations more tailored to where you live.

 YouTube Go is also a crucial competitive move against rivals like Facebook.
 Both Facebook and Google's YouTube have amassed billions of users across the world.
 Now they face the challenge of recruiting new members in places where mobile internet can hard to come by or expensive.
 As Facebook campaigns to swipe more of video viewing away from YouTube, both companies are jockeying to lure in consumers in emerging economies, and those viewers are more likely to shy away from a data-draining format like video.